zhangzhao1120/gitskills/readme.txt

-new a branch is very quick
+Creating a new branch is quick & simple.